praveenande84/Target-Interview/03 Theory/01 Client/01 html/html.md

 ##### Can we use the HTML `p` element inside an HTML `span` element?
 The HTML span element is an inline element, which should contain only other inline elements.

-So as span is an inline element and p is a block-level element, we can't use the p element inside a span element.
+span is an inline element and p is a block-level element, we can't use the p element inside a span element.

 </details>